Fiserv/exchange/docs/introduction/exchange-apis.md

 # Introduction

-Exchange offers a full boarding and funding experience avaliable through RESTful APIS.
-These will be used for our three main solutions:
+Exchange offers a full boarding and funding experience avaliable through RESTful API.
+All requests and response will be sent in the JSON format, and a postman collection is avaliable for integration support *here*

+These will be used for our funding solutions:
 * Instructional Funding
 * Managed Funding
-* Split Funding Solutions
+* Split Funding
-  * Avaliable for Instructional and Managed Funding Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+  * Avaliable for Instructional as 'Instructional Split' and 'Instructional Split by Transaction' or Managed as 'Managed Split by Summary' and 'Managed Split by Transaction'

+Our API is split into three main sections:
+*  [Boarding]
+*  [Funding]
+*  [Offerings]